 4. Cockburn Town – Where to Stay in Turks and Caicos for Nightlife

-What will strike you first about Cockburn Town is the history.
-If you’re interested in the past, this is one of the best areas to stay in Turks and Caicos hands down.
 Most of the architecture dates back to colonial times and there are also some areas where you can experience a more Bermudan vibe.
 Cockburn Town also offers all the great beach and nature experiences you’ll find on other islands in Turks and Caicos too.

-Best Airbnb in Cockburn Town: Pelican House
+Best Airbnb in Cockburn Town: Private Beach Cottage

 Stunning Apartment in Cockburn Town: Seafront Home on the Beach

 If you want to visit one of the best areas of the islands, your accommodation should be just as good.
-Definitely not the cheapest but with ana amazing location, this seafront apartment is a dream come true.
+Definitely not the cheapest but with an amazing location, this seafront apartment is a dream come true.
 Literally sitting on the beach, you can fall asleep to the sound of the waves, wake up and enjoy your morning coffee while looking over the water, and spend the day snorkelling in front of your doorstep.
 What are you waiting for?

 Best Hotel in Cockburn Town: Osprey Beach Hotel

-Boasting beachfront access, an on-site pool, and a fabulous bar and restaurant, the Osprey Beach Hotel is a great pick for travellers deciding where to stay in Turks and Caicos.
+Boasting beachfront access, an on-site swimming pool, and a fabulous bar and restaurant, the Osprey Beach Hotel is a great pick for travellers deciding where to stay in Turks and Caicos.
 Each room comes with sea views, a balcony to enjoy them from, and air conditioning to keep things cool.
 When not relaxing at the hotel, guests can enjoy canoeing, diving, snorkelling, and windsurfing.

 Best Luxury Hotel in Cockburn Town: Turks Head Inne